-We’ve done some research and put together a list of some the best books for family historians available.
 Many of these aids have been written to provide valuable insider information from top experts and seasoned pros: helping both beginner and advanced genealogists take their research to a new level.
-So, whether you love to curl up with old fashioned paper and ink, or prefer the convenience of an ebook, you won’t want to miss these excellent reads.

-Published in August, 2013, this genealogy book is brand new.
+Published in August, 2013, this genealogy book is the newest of the bunch.
 Author George G. Morgan teaches classes in genealogy librarianship for the National Institute for Genealogical Studies at the University of Toronto, is the author of How to Do Everything: Genealogy and the co-host of the popular genealogy show The Genealogy Guys Podcast.
 Advanced Genealogy Research Techniques covers a variety of family history software programs, modern tools, social networking and DNA advances to help to uncover and organize your family history.

 This book is the companion guide to the hit show Who Do You Think You Are? that premiered on NBC and is now being aired on TLC.
 Written by renowned genealogist Megan Smolenyak, it is designed to help beginning family historians on their journey to uncover their roots.
 Step-by-step instructions on a wide range of topics, from old photos to online resources, make this book a great starting point for those new to genealogy.
 Also check out the Who Do You Think You Are?
 Genealogy Encyclopedia.